IanPeake/FatMaxxer/README.md

 Graph plots
 - green trace for alpha1 (values appear at 100x, e.g. 0.75 reads as 75, to share primary axis with HR)
 - red trace for heart rate
-- blue trace for RMSSD
+- blue trace for RMSSD.

-Very rough, but it seems to approximate Marco Altini's Python code.
+Very rough, but alpha1 does seem to approximate Marco Altini's Python output.